bdague324/Training-model/README.md

 ![Légende](Apache_webserver.PNG)

 As our Public IP is not an elastic IP, each time the instance is stopped & restart the public IP is changed.
-Thus we need to update the IP address.

 ### Security Group & port choice

 The port that must be opened is: 80 (HTTP)

 ### Changing the IP of the backend in the index.html file with Frontend

+Indeed as we said, our Public IP is not an elastic IP, each time the instance is stopped & restart the public IP is changed. so we need to update this IP into the index.html file.

 ```
 sudo vi index.html